Barry Allen (Arrowverse)

-Barry Allen, also known by his alter ego The Flash, is a fictional character in The CW's Arrowverse franchise, first introduced in the 2013 episode "The Scientist" of the television series Arrow, and later starring in The Flash.
+Bartholomew Henry "Barry" Allen, also known by his alter ego The Flash, is a fictional character in The CW's Arrowverse franchise, first introduced in the 2013 episode "The Scientist" of the television series Arrow, and later starring in The Flash.
 The character is based on the DC Comics character of the same name, created by Robert Kanigher and Carmine Infantino and was adapted for television in 2013 by Greg Berlanti, Andrew Kreisberg and Geoff Johns.
-Barry Allen has been continually portrayed by Grant Gustin, with Logan Williams and Liam Hughes portraying younger versions.
+Grant Gustin portrayed Barry Allen, with Logan Williams and Liam Hughes portraying younger versions.

-In the series, Barry is 26 and portrayed as a smart, goofy and tardy character, who works at the Central City Police Department as a forensic chemist.
+In the series, Barry is 25 and portrayed as a smart, goofy and tardy character, who works at the Central City Police Department as a forensic chemist.
 When he was younger, he witnessed the murder of his mother by the Reverse Flash, which resulted in the false imprisonment of his father for the crime.
 Later in life, while working at the Central City Police Department he is struck by lightning created by the explosion of the S.T.A.R.
 Labs particle accelerator sending him to a nine-month coma.
 After waking up he finds himself in S.T.A.R.
 Labs and develops metahuman powers; the power of speed and he becomes friends with Cisco Ramon and Caitlin Snow.
-Throughout the series, he is constantly training to lead to him becoming the Fastest speedster across the multiverse.
+Throughout the series, he constantly trains to become the fastest speedster across the multiverse.
 Barry uses his powers, along with his team's help, to fight criminals and other metahumans who have misused their powers.
 He is a friend and frequent ally of Star City-based vigilante archer Green Arrow and Kryptonian superheroine Supergirl.
-The three together are known as “The Trinity”.

-Gustin has appeared as Barry Allen and his superhero persona in crossovers on the television series Arrow, Legends of Tomorrow, Supergirl, and the animated web series Vixen, all set within the Arrowverse.
+Gustin appeared as Barry Allen and his superhero persona in crossovers on the television series Arrow, Legends of Tomorrow, Supergirl, Batwoman and the animated web series Vixen, all set within the Arrowverse.
 The character has also appeared in a digital comic book series.
-Gustin has received critical acclaim for his performance and has won an IGN award.
+Gustin received critical acclaim for his performance and won an IGN award.

 Storylines

 Arrow

 Crime-scene investigator Barry Allen was introduced in the second season of Arrow, in which he arrives in Starling City to personally investigate a superhuman-related crime.
 He is a fan of the Arrow's exploits and learns Oliver Queen is the vigilante; they become friends.
-Sometime after Barry returns to Central City, he is struck in his laboratory by lightning which was affected by dark matter from the explosion of the S.T.A.R.
+Sometime after Barry returns to Central City, he is struck in his laboratory by lightning which was affected by dark matter from the explosion of S.T.A.R.
 Labs' particle accelerator.